-The following may hamper the operations of the Mapúa schools:
+The following may hamper the operations of the IPO schools:

-- Transportation Strikes.
-In the event of a transportation strike, students, faculty, and the admin staff are unable to come to the campuses affected.
-Classes are normally suspended during these events. - Natural calamities and disasters.
+• Natural calamities and disasters.
 Our schools, like many other enterprises, are subject to adverse occurrences beyond our control, which include (but are not limited to) earthquakes, floods, and similar natural phenomena.
 We believe we carry enough insurance to hedge against the monetary damages caused by these events.
-In the event that the damage to our facilities arising from said events are severe and our insurance is not enough to cover it, our operations and ability to return to normal conditions might be severely affected. - Labor unrest.
+In the event that the damage to our facilities arising from said events are severe and our insurance is not enough to cover it, our operations and ability to return to normal conditions might be severely affected.

+• Labor unrest.
 Mapúa University has two unions, Faculty Association of MIT (FAMIT) and MIT Labor Union (MITLU).
 A strike by any of the two unions would obstruct operations.